openhab/org.openhab.binding.zwave/doc/sunricher/zv9102facct_0_0.md

 ![ZV9102FA-CCT product image](https://www.cd-jackson.com/zwave_device_uploads/793/793_default.png)

+The ZV9102FA-CCT supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 The SR-ZV9102FA-CCT is a dual color zwave lighting device and z wave slave that adopts z-wave RF Plus and z-wave mesh network technology with 4 channel, 5A per channel output for dual color LED lights.
 As a z-wave slave, the device can be added to z-wave network or removed from z-wave network by z-wave primary (master) controllers or gateway.
 The z wave devices are transceivers that enable to receive and transmit RF signal from the z wave remote while both of them are added to the network.
 The transceiver is a universal z wave slave which is compatible with universal z wave primary (master) controllers/gateway.